Syrian opposition group demands central role at unity talks

 Sieda acknowledged some shortcomings but said the SNC had achieved much despite "the limited capabilities we received from our (Arab) brothers" and was keen to improve its performance.

-He also criticised the "Friends of Syria", a gathering of Western and regional powers that favour Assad's overthrow, saying: "This group has promised us a lot and did only little compared to the size of the crisis and the suffering."
+He also criticized the "Friends of Syria", a gathering of Western and regional powers that favor Assad's overthrow, saying: "This group has promised us a lot and did only little compared to the size of the crisis and the suffering."

 U.S. Secretary of State Hillary Clinton said last week it was time to move beyond the SNC and bring in those "in the front lines fighting and dying" - a sign of U.S. impatience with a group that has long urged international intervention in Syria.